department-of-veterans-affairs/healthcare-application/README.md

 # `hca-rest-soap-connector`

-Hacked from examples at Strongloop github
+Hacked from examples at Strongloop github.

 ## Example 1 - from Strongloop github (works)